andrewmeyerhofer/osTicket-Setup/README.md

 </p>
 <p>
 After adding the account information, I went to the access tab and made Jane part of the System Admins Department.
 I also gave her Supreme Admin level access and made her part of the online banking team.
-Finally, I clicked the create button and Jane was offically added to the helpdesk.
+Finally, I clicked the create button and Jane was officially added to the helpdesk.
 <br />

 <p>